-Over the years, Cargo has worked with artisans and merchants from Guatemala to Vietnam, from the Philippines to India, and from Mali to Indonesia.
-We have also supported local artists and traders.
-Many Cargo vendors have become great friends along the way, joining the Cargo family.
-This spirit of close community is carried on in our store through our talented staff, many of whom have worked there for nearly a decade or more.
-They have truly adopted the Cargo journey creating all in-store displays and even our own line of stamps and ephemera.
+Over the years, Cargo has engaged artisans and merchants from Guatemala, Vietnam, the Philippines, Japan, India, Mali, and beyond.
+We also support local artists and traders.
+Many vendors have become great friends along the way.
+This spirit of community continues through our talented staff, many of whom are artists themselves.

 Cargo is a journey of spirit, time, and place.
 We invite you to come along.